GASTONIA, NC – CaroMont Health recently marked the beginning of construction

 Regional Medical Center is a true testament to that approach.
 From the

 innovative floor plan, which will allow our nurses to do their jobs more

 efficiently, to the larger rooms that balance technology and comfort,

 this project will make a difference for each of the thousands of patients

 who depend on us to help change and save their lives.”

-Dr. Health High, Medical Director for Critical Care and Physician Lead
+Dr. Heath High, Medical Director for Critical Care and Physician Lead for

-for the Critical Care tower project, echoed the focus on patients and
+the Critical Care tower project, echoed the focus on patients and their

 “While critical care is a relatively small specialty in the medical